papagorgio23/AISports_Chatbot/data/nlu.md

 - what do you use?
 - is there anything free to use?
 - Can I do this on my own?
+- How do you guys do what you do?

 ## intent:invest
 - How can I invest with you guys?